EPSRC CDT PhD in Integrated Catalysis

 Applicants should be from the UK/EU.
 You should have obtained or be about to obtain a First or Upper Second class UK honours degree, or an overseas equivalent.
 The degree should be in a relevant area of science or engineering.

-If you would like to apply for an CDT PhD in Integrated Catalysis and meet the eligibility criteria, please contact Programme Director Michael Greaney (contact details at the bottom of the page).
+If you would like to apply for an CDT PhD in Integrated Catalysis and meet the eligibility criteria, please complete an online application.

 - Applications for 2019 projects are now open.